spacemeshos/svm/docs/go-spacemesh-integration.md

 * App-State

+### Commiting changes
+While executing an `App Transaction`, the app will makes changes to the App's storage and to the balances of accounts.
+Upon a successful transaction, SVM will persist the `App storage` changes and re-calculate a new `State`.
+Then, the `Receipt` will include that new `State`.

+Now, the `Global State` should:
+* Update the `App` leaf-node with the new App's `State`.
+* Apply the dirty coins transfers
+* Recalculate the new Merkle-Tree Hashes.

 ### Receipts

 There are 3 types of `Recepit`s (for `deploy-template`, `spawn-app` and `exec-app`).
 Each `Receipt` should be persisted on-chain in its raw packed form.

 Additionally, `SVM` exposes `Receipt helper methods` for extracting each field in isolation.

 #### `Deploy App-Template`